open-mmlab/mmengine/docs/en/migration/param_scheduler.md

 ## Migrate parameter update frequency related config

-If you want to update the parameter rate based on iteration while using the epoch-based training loop and setting the effective interval (`begin`, `end`) or period (`T_max`) and other variables according to epoch in MMCV, you need to set `by_epoch` to False.
+If you want to update the parameter rate based on iteration while using the epoch-based training loop and setting the effective range (`begin`, `end`) or period (`T_max`) and other variables according to epoch in MMCV, you need to set `by_epoch` to False.

 However, in MMEngine, the `by_epoch` in the config still needs to be set to True.
-Instead, you need to add `convert_to_iter_based=True` in the config to build a parameter scheduler which updated by iteration, see [Parameter Scheduler Tutorial](../tutorials/param_scheduler.md) for more details.
+Instead, you need to add `convert_to_iter_based=True` in the config to build a parameter scheduler which updates by iteration, see [Parameter Scheduler Tutorial](../tutorials/param_scheduler.md) for more details.

 Take the migration of CosineAnnealing as an example: